We’re Hiding Behind Casual Racism

 Lack of intent is still racism

-In some cultures where racism runs generations deep, it is challenging to remove that perspective, especially when most of them do not even consider their remarks or behaviors 'truly' racist.
+In some cultures where racism runs generations deep, it is challenging to remove that perspective, especially when most of them do not even consider their remarks or behaviours 'truly' racist.
 It encourages particular prejudices and racial profiling where a larger group of people end up suffering.

-One of the most significant issues with racial profiling comes where people with darker skin color are 'snubbed' or targeted for suspicions.
+One of the most significant issues with racial profiling comes where people with darker skin colour are 'snubbed' or targeted for suspicions.
 Let's be clear, racism is about the effects our actions and words have on others rather than our intentions.
 Once the majority starts to realize this particular fact, we can weed out casual racism "NOW."